 Osteopathy is covered by most private health funds and by Medicare's Chronic Disease Management (CDM) Plans.
 Osteopaths are registered providers for DVA patients, as well as by workers’ compensation schemes and motor accident insurers.
 In some cases you will need a referral from your GP - please contact us if you need any further clarification.

-We currently have two osteopaths, Dr Alicia Cannon and Dr Sara Milovic, working at the clinic who uses a range of techniques such as soft tissue massage, joint mobilisation, muscle energy techinque (stretching), some high velocity low amplitude technique, dry needling, cranial and other indirect techniques.
+We currently have three osteopaths, Dr Alicia Cannon, Dr Sara Milovic and Dr Laura Addinsall, working at the clinic who uses a range of techniques such as soft tissue massage, joint mobilisation, muscle energy techinque (stretching), some high velocity low amplitude technique, dry needling, cranial and other indirect techniques.
 An inital appointment is for 45 minutes to 1 hour and return visits are generally for 30 minutes.

 Osteopaths are known to treat different areas of the body such as back and neck pain, pelvic pain, sciatica, shoulder, elbow pain, hip and groin pain, knee pain, ankle sprains, foot pain, bursitis, tendonitis, sports injuries, posture, seniors and pregnancy.
 If you have any specific questions about what osteopathy can do, please call the clinic on 03 9388 1233.